 The structural organization of the Ministry has the Minister, at the apex, his Deputy; the Permanent Secretary, Directors of Communication and Information.
-The two directorates are in charge of the Communications and Information Directorates.
+The two directors are in charge of the Communications and Information Directorates.

 The Administration Directorate has two Deputy Secretaries, two Assistant Secretaries, the Procurement Officer, the Accountant, the Staff Superintendent, Graded Clerks and two Messengers.